jonlpersson/ed-latimore/site/_posts/2022-05-27-7-ways-to-improve-numeracy-skills.md

 * How many visitors to your sales page purchase.
 * How many miles your car can go before it needs a fill-up.
 * How long it will take you to walk somewhere.
-* How much money you have in your bank account.&nbsp;
+* How much money you have in your bank account.

 In each of these scenarios, not only is an exact number not necessary to make plans, it’s usually impossible to get one anyway.
 Too many variables are out of your control to make an exact calculation possible.